mikedilger/mosaic-spec/docs/rationale.md

 Different salts allow a server keypair to also be a user keypair without collision.

 These salts are short enough to not use too much space.

+The user bootstrap salt used to be `mub24` but was changed to `mub25` when the format of printable public keys changed.

 ### Sequence Numbers